ucsc-ospo/ucsc-ospo.github.io/content/project/osre25/ucsc/scenic/index.md

 - The [AWSIM](https://github.com/tier4/AWSIM) driving simulator (to allow testing the [Autoware](https://autoware.org/) open-source autonomous driving software stack)
 - The [CoppeliaSim](https://www.coppeliarobotics.com/) robotics simulator
-- NVIDIA's [Cosmos](https://github.com/NVIDIA/Cosmos), a LLM which generates videos from text prompts
+- NVIDIA's [Cosmos](https://github.com/NVIDIA/Cosmos), an LLM which generates videos from text prompts
 - NVIDIA's [Omniverse](https://www.nvidia.com/en-us/omniverse/) (various applications, e.g. simulating virtual factories)
 - Various simulators for which we have prototype interfaces that could be generalized and made more usable, including [MuJoCo](https://mujoco.org/) and [Isaac Sim](https://developer.nvidia.com/isaac/sim)

 The goal of the project would be to create an interface between Scenic and the new simulator and write scenarios demonstrating it.
-If time allows, we could do a case study on a realistic system and start writing it up for publication at an academic conference.
+If time allows, we could do a case study on a realistic system for publication at an academic conference.

 ### Optimizing and Parallelizing Scenic